developertown/frontend/react/environments.md

 Downsides

-- Does not work in all deployment strategies
+- Does not work in all deployment strategies (for example static hosting with AWS S3)

 ### Runtime Variables with Docker